mzhou02/mzhou02.github.io/_posts/2024-03-02-vega-lite copy 2.md

 It is easy to see that we can achieve $$n$$ lines by simply leaving $$n - 1$$ collinear points on a line and the last point off the line.
 Indeed, this is the best case possible.

-To demonstrate why, we can assign variables $$x_i$$ to each of the points, and define a system of equations as:
+To demonstrate why, we can assign variables $$x$$ to each of the points, and define a system of equations as:

 $$\sum_{j\text{ }: x_j \in l_i} x_j = 0.$$